 “Pay yourself first” is one of the first pieces of advice you will hear here from pretty much any financial advisor or finance blogger.
 It almost doesn’t even need to be said.
-Almost.

 Why Should I Pay Myself First?

 The main point is to put it someplace where you won’t accidentally spend it or include it in your monthly budget.

 How Do I Pay Myself First With No Money?